 The Spice Bazaar or the Egyptian Market gifts a spectacular foodie shot of lokum (Turkish delight), dried fruit, herbs, nuts and spices.

-Next to the Spice Bazaar’s chief entrance is the splendid Yeni Cami (New Mosque with a richly decorated interior showcasing tilework and generous use of the gold leaf.
+Next to the Spice Bazaar’s chief entrance is the splendid Yeni Cami (New Mosque with a richly decorated interior showcasing tilework and generous use of gold leaf.

-The Grand Bazaar of Turkey is another tourist attraction inviting a huge crowd of visitors throughout the year.
+The Grand Bazaar of Turkey is another tourist attraction, inviting a huge crowd of visitors throughout the year.
 Innumerable aspects of Turkish artistry are showcased here through phenomenally detailed carpets, clothes, show pieces, sculptures, wooden decorations and cookery items.
 Restaurants offering delicious delicacies are also present here.

 1.2.
 Prague